 While humidity of your flower impacts mostly rosin yield, the age of the flower has a big impact on the appearance of your rosin.
 Clear and light-colored rosin is the color to go for, which is the result of pressing flowers that haven’t had too long to oxidate.
 Pressing flowers that have just recently been properly dried and cured (at the minimum effective level) is the best approach, and the best way to guarantee this is to grow, dry, and cure your own flowers.

-As stated above, dispensary flowers have likely been packaged for weeks and sitting on the shelf oxidizing.
+Dispensary flowers may have been packaged weeks ago and have been sitting on the shelf oxidizing.
 The best way to control the age of the bud you’re pressing is to grow your own.

 Pressing rosin is a blend of art and science (but it’s mostly an art).
 The science part comes in when you methodically test, record results, and tweak one variable at a time until you find the right combination of variables that produces the best result.